fade03/GLox/README.md

-_GLox is an interpreter for a toy language "Lox" based on Go._
+_🔨 GLox is an interpreter for a toy language "Lox" based on Go._

 "Lox" is a toy language for learning, so it may not be very performant.